Fyoung24/HorseDetector20-/README.md

 To enable the following instructions: AVX2 AVX512F AVX512_VNNI FMA, in other operations, rebuild TensorFlow with the appropriate compiler flags.
 ```
 **THIS IS NOT AN ERROR** the program will work fine without adressing this message at all.
+I plan upon improving the accuracy of this model and expanding the range of animals it can recognize.

 ###### Contributing:
 Any improvements/optimizations are welcome.
-I plan on creating a more robust model and perhaps expanding the range of animals it can recognize
+As I said above, I plan on creating a more robust model and perhaps expanding the range of animals it can recognize.